LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

    You might be wondering why we have to query ``context.EventTags``.
 Indeed, it would be convenient of we could just reference a ``Tags`` property from the ``Event`` class.
 But notice that there *is no such property* in ``Event``.
 The many-to-many relationship is defined by the data in ``EventTag``, so we must use this class in order to access related objects.

 Now let's move into ``EventDetailsViewModel``.
-Here, we can add data related to an event's tags, so that it can be passed into the view.
+Here, we add data related to an event's tags to pass into the view.

 First, add a new string property named ``TagText``.